scottrigby/claudeman/ARCHITECTURE.md

 - Sufficient for local host-container communication
 - Easy to implement in both Node.js and shell scripts

-### 2. TTY-Based WINID Capture
+### 2. Front Window WINID Capture

-**Decision:** Use TTY to find Terminal window ID, not "front window" **Why:**
+**Decision:** Use AppleScript's "front window" to get Terminal window ID **Why:**

-- "Front window" gives ID of currently focused window (race condition)
+- Simple and reliable
-- TTY is unique per terminal tab and stable
+- Each Terminal tab has a unique window ID
-- Each tab knows its own ID regardless of focus
+- Captures the ID at the moment `claudeman run` is executed

 ### 3. Hook-Based Automation